 - 2.5.4 During November we welcome first year students from the University to Zionshill Copse for their first field trip and group awareness session.
 This sees over 30 new Environmental Science degree students carry out practical tasks and at the same time gaining an awareness and understanding of the woodland ecology, and pressures on the site.
 The work within the woodlands provides vital 'hands on' experience for students wishing to gain employment in the field of conservation.
-No visit was held during 2020, 2021 and 2022 due to ongoing Covid restrictions and change in curriculum. - 2.5.5 In the past, four students have used the site as a learning resource for their dissertations guided by the Countryside Officer.
+No visits have been held since 2019, however we are working in partnership with Southampton University to reinstate this relationship going forward. - 2.5.5 In the past, four students have used the site as a learning resource for their dissertations guided by the Countryside Officer.
 To date all four students have achieved Honours in their degree and MSc.
 Wherever possible survey information gathered by students is used to monitor the effectiveness of management prescriptions.